kssteven418/LTP/README.md

 # LTP: Learned Token Pruning for Transformers

-The code will be update shortly.
+The code will be updated shortly.